aspose-tasks/Aspose.Tasks-Products/tasks/cpp/conversion/mpp-to-svg/_index.md

     {{% blocks/products/pf/agp/content h2="C++ Project Management Library" %}}

  Aspose.Tasks is a Microsoft Project API to view and convert project documents.
 One can load, create, modify and render Microsoft Project files to Primavera, Excel, PDF, HTML, images and XML formats.
-Aspose.Tasks is a standalone API and does not require Microsoft Project or any other software to be installed. вЂЋ
+Aspose.Tasks is a standalone API and does not require Microsoft Project or any other software to be installed. ‎